elbb/meta-elbb/README.md

 This yocto meta layer provides
 * additional version information in `/etc/os-release` using [bb-gitversion](https://github.com/elbb/bb-gitversion)

-An example integration can be found in [bb-yocto-builder](https://github.com/elbb/bb-yocto-builder).

 # What is embedded linux building blocks

 embedded linux building blocks is a project to create reusable and